All Aboard the Study Abroad Train!

 To secure your space, students are required to complete the Study Abroad application and pay the deposit or service fee, which ranges from $50 to $250 depending on the type and length of the program.
 Click here to see the fees.
 These fees are non-refundable so make sure you have worked out the financial aspect before you pay the deposit.
 FAU students have the opportunity to choose from 50 different study abroad programs in over 20 countries.
 Some of the destinations include Australia, China, England, Italy, and Spain, just to name a few.
 I would recommend having your student attend one of the information sessions to learn about the different study abroad programs.
 The Center for Global Engagement can be found on the second floor in General South.

 FAU offers 3 different Study Abroad Programs: Faculty-led, Exchange, and Direct Enroll.
 A Faculty-Led program is a short-term program, ranging in length from 1-6 weeks.
 Students are abroad, but FAU faculty is there with them.
 In an Exchange program, FAU students are enrolled at FAU, but take classes abroad at partner universities.
-Finally, Direct Enroll study abroad allows to students to directly enroll at one of FAU’s partner universities.
+Finally, Direct Enroll study abroad allows students to directly enroll at one of FAU’s partner universities.

 My daughter opted for a Faculty-led Study Abroad.
 As a History Major, many of her own professors participated in the Faculty-led programs.
 She went to Catania, Italy for 4 weeks to explore ancient Sicily.
 She was able to tour several ancient cities and an archeological dig where she learned first-hand archaeological techniques, restoration, and documentation.
-My daughter took two directed independent study courses and an Ancient Sicily class while abroad, which satisfied requirements of her major.
+My daughter took two directed independent study courses and an Ancient Sicily class while abroad, which satisfied the requirements of her major.

 Here is what I would recommend: